Currently we test and support the following browsers:

 Duration of Training

 The minimum time requirements are: 9 weeks at St. Jude for students currently in medical school, 10 weeks for returning POE students, and 11 weeks for all others.
 The student's daily schedule will depend on the research area in which they are working, but the student is expected to work full-time.
-There are no specific start and end dates for the program, but students should plan to start on a Monday (Tuesday, if Monday is Memorial Day) in mid-May to early June and finish on a Friday in August.
+There are no specific start and end dates for the program, but students should plan to start on a Monday (Tuesday, if Monday is Memorial Day) in mid-May to early June and finish on a Friday in July or August.
 Acceptable start dates for 2015 program participants will be May 11, May 18, May 26, or June 1, 2015.
+If you could not start on one of these dates (May 11, May 18, May 26, or June 1, 2015), you are not eligible for our program.

 Trainees MUST be a United States citizen, non-citizen national, or possess a visa permitting permanent residence in the United States.
 Most POE students are highly qualified undergraduate or graduate students preparing for careers in medicine or biomedical sciences.
 A few are attending or have been accepted into graduate, medical, pharmacy, or nursing school.
 POE applicants MUST have an undergraduate GPA of at least a 3.40/4.00 in math and science (biology, chemistry, physics) AND at least a 3.40 overall.
 Medical, pharmacy, and graduate students must also meet the undergraduate GPA requirements.
 Applicants must have research experience and be in at least their sophomore of college year when they apply.
 At least one letter of recommendation must be from a research mentor.
 Medical student applicants must be attending a US medical school.
 There are NO EXCEPTIONS to these requirements.

-Participants will receive a $4,000 stipend for their summer appointment.
+Participants will receive a $4,000 subsistence allowance for their summer appointment.
 Group housing close to our campus will be available at no cost for POE students coming from outside the Memphis metropolitan area to participate in the program.
 We do not provide paid family housing.
+Travel expenses are the participant's responsibility.

 Laboratory Research Training